Shopify Plus Integration

 Shopify webhook secret

-Copy the shared secret, and paste it in the Donation Lambda as the SHOPIFY_SECRET:
+Copy the shared secret and set it as SHOPIFY_SECRET in your Donation Lambda:

 // Your webhook secret, available after creating a Shopify webhook.